-Non-employee directors are compensated in accordance with the terms of our 2004 Non-Employee Director Compensation and Deferred Share Unit Plan, as amended, which is referred to elsewhere in this proxy statement as our 2004 Plan.
-The 2004 Plan currently provides that each non-employee director receives an annual meeting fee of \$35,000.
-In addition, the lead independent director receives an additional annual fee of \$30,000, the chairman of the Audi Committee receives an additional annual fee of \$15,000, and the chairmen of each of the Compensation Committee and the Governance and Nominating Committee receive an additional annual fee of \$9,000.
-Other members of the Audit Committee receive an additional annual fee of \$8,000, and other members of each of the Compensation Committee and the Governance and Nominating Committee receive an additional annual fee of \$5,000.
-All of these annual fees are paid in quarterly installments in, at each director's election, either cash or deferred stock units.
-Directors are also reimbursed for their reasonable expenses incurred in connection with attendance at Board and committee meetings.
+Prior to November 11, 2009, non-employee directors were compensated in accordance with the terms of our 2004 Non-Employee Director Compensation and Deferred Share Unit Plan, as amended, which is referred to elsewhere in this proxy statement as our 2004 Plan.
+The 2004 Plan provided that each non-employee director received an annual meeting fee of \$35,000.
+In addition, the lead independent director received an additional annual fee of \$30,000, the chairman of the Audit Committee received an additional annual fee of \$15,000, and the chairmen of each of the Compensation Committee and the Governance and Nominating Committee received an additional annual fee of \$8,000, and other members of each of the Compensation Committee and the Governance and Nominating Committee received an additional annual fee of \$5,000.
+All of these annual fees were paid in quarterly installments in, at each director's election, either cash or deferred stock units.
+Directors were also reimbursed for their reasonable expenses incurred in connection with attendance at Board and committee meetings.

-Effective November 15, 2006, non-employee directors in general are annually credited a number of deferred stock units having an aggregate fair market value of \$30,000, based on the closing price of our common stock on the date of our annual meeting of shareholders.
-Effective as of November 15, 2006, new non-employee directors are credited a number of deferred stock units having an aggregate fair market value of \$65,000, based on the closing price of our common stock on the date of their initial election to the Board.
-On the first anniversary of that date, such non-employee directors are credited an additional number of deferred stock units having an aggregate fair market value of \$30,000, based on the closing price of our common stock on such anniversary date and prorated based on the number of whole months remaining between such anniversary date and the last day of the following October.
-Thereafter, such non-employee directors are annually credited additional deferred stock units as described in the first sentence of this paragraph.
-All of these awards vest quarterly over three years from the date of grant, contingent upon the individual remaining a director of ImmunoGen as of each vesting date.
-Vested deferred stock units are redeemed on the date a director ceases to be a member of the Board, at which time the holder is entitled to receive a stock grant under the 2006 Plan at a rate of one share of our common stock for each vested deferred stock unit then held.
+Non-employee directors in general were annually credited a number of deferred stock units having an aggregate fair market value of \$30,000, based on the closing price of our common stock on the date of our annual meeting of shareholders.
+New non-employee directors were credited a number of deferred stock units having an aggregate fair market value of \$65,000, based on the closing price of our common stock on the date of their initial election to the Board.
+On the first anniversary of that date, such non-employee directors were credited an additional number of deferred stock units having an aggregate fair market value of \$30,000, based on the closing price of our common stock on such anniversary date and prorated based on the number of whole months remaining between such anniversary date and the last day of the following October.
+Thereafter, such non-employee directors were annually credited additional deferred stock units as described in the first sentence of this paragraph.
+Prior to September 16, 2009, all of these awards vested quarterly over three years from the date of grant, contingent upon the individual remaining a director of ImmunoGen as of each vesting date.
+Vested deferred stock units are redeemed on the date a director ceases to be a member of the Board, at which time the holder is entitled to receive a stock grant under our 2006 Plan at a rate of one share of our common stock for each vested deferred stock unit then held.
 Any deferred stock units that remain unvested at that time are forfeited.